DRef Manual

 (make-instance 'xref :name name :locative locative)

-.
+objects.
 It does no error checking: thelocative-type

 oflocative-type